You, the patient, are ultimately responsible for knowing what your insurance company will and will not cover.

 If you have lab work or other tests, you may receive bills from multiple parties, including LabCorp.

 Your co-payment and coinsurance is a contractual agreement between you and your insurance company which states that you are expected to pay the co-payment or coinsurance at the time of your visit.
+For most insurances, your co-pay will be your Primary Care Co-pay.

 If you have an un-met deductible, we will collect the amount of the visit up to the un-met deductible amount.
 Any overages paid will be refunded to you.